naver-ai/Visual-Style-Prompting/README.md

 ### 🔥 To do
 * [x] user image in demo
 * [x] gpu upgrade in demo (Thanks for HF)
+  * There is an issue about HF gpu, so HF is currently fixing it.
+  * For this reason, the features for user image styles have been implemented, but not executed in the demo.

 ---